bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 Notice how closely the predicted values are to the actual values?

-The model doesn't know _anything_ about calorie intake, macronutrients, or exercise.
-It only knows about the past week of weight data.
+The model doesn't know _anything_ about calorie intake, macronutrients, or exercise; it only knows about the past week of weight data.

 If you have enough weight data, you can predict your progress without micromanaging variables and introducing more complexity.

-### Basic habits are the biggest factors in success
+### Behaviours are what influence your success

 In addition to tracking weight data, you can track behaviours that influence your weight.
 The most popular way of doing this is to use an app to record your food intake and exercise.